wp-plugins/pressboard-stories/readme.txt

 == Installation ==

-1. Upload 'pressboard-stories.php' to the '/wp-content/plugins/' directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Under Settings -> Pressboard Stories, enter your Media ID.
+2. Under Settings -> Pressboard Stories, enter your Media ID.

 == Frequently Asked Questions ==

 = Where do I find my Media ID? =

-Login to your Pressboard account at https://manage.pressboard.ca, click "Web Sites", open your website and click "Get Code".
+Login to your Pressboard account at https://manage.pressboard.ca, click "Web Sites", open your web site and click "Get Code".

 == Screenshots ==